Microcredentials - for high school students

-With this online course, students will be able to start their university journey before finishing high school, giving them the ultimate edge and kickstarting their path into international relations.
-The course gives you access to learnings that use real-world scenarios and is structured as a university-level course.
+Students will be able to start their university journey before finishing high school, getting access to learnings that use real-world scenarios, structured as a university-level course.

 Course overview